 Here are some hard thoughts (practical facts in my opinion):

 It is not wise to wait for a particular camera you want to go down in price (which it will someday soon) because you will not have it TODAY! to go on vacation or attend family functions or go fishing or record your insurables, or a hundred other uses.
-Pictures NOW and memories are priceless, worth far more than a few bucks saved.
+(That prosumer camera I bought a few years ago has been upgraded in features to double the resolution and 2 1/2 times the zoom range, yet the price was cut in half.
+But the older one still works fine and for my web and snapshot size prints is still more than perfectly adequate.)
+Pictures NOW and memories are priceless, worth far more than a few bucks saved by waiting for the next camera model.

 The newest models have more settings and features that you will never, ever use.

-The most complicated camera will spend more time in repair, and cause you to get mad sooner and chuck it, and then have to buy an even more complex one because they stopped making simpler ones.
+The most complicated camera has the potential to spend more time in repair, and cause you to get mad sooner and chuck it, and then have to buy an even more complex one because they stopped making simpler ones.
 A never ending plot?

-You will take 90% of your pictures just fine with the default automatic settings, which will NOT be at the highest resolution of the camera you just bought.
+You will take 90% of your pictures just fine with the default automatic settings, which often will NOT be at the highest resolution of the camera you just bought.
+And the default settings will let you take a picture right now, without burying your nose in the manual.

-Even with a 2 Megapixel camera, you will take most of your pictures at a lower than maximum resolution.
-Low resolution pictures look better than your TV or computer monitor can show when torturing friends after a vacation.
+Even with a 2 Megapixel camera, you can take most of your snapshots at a lower than maximum resolution.
+Even low resolution pictures look as good as your TV or computer monitor can show when torturing friends after a vacation.

 At any same max resolution, a good lens will take better pictures than the other camera.
 Sometimes a better lens on a lower resolution camera takes a better picture than a so-so lens on a higher priced, higher resolution camera.